Store References¶

 ¶

-Query and retrieve all spans associated with a specific rollout ID.
+Query and retrieve spans associated with a specific rollout ID.
 Returns an empty list if no spans are found.

 See LightningStore.query_spans() for semantics.